This post contains affiliate links.

 - Avoid the worst non-organic foods.

 GMOs are not in everything but they are in some crops: alfalfa, canola, corn, cotton, papaya, soy, sugar beets, zucchini, yellow summer squash and GMO sweet corn.
-Visit the Non GMO Project fact page to learn what other crops may have significant risk, what crops to worry about and common ingredients that are derived from GMOs.
-(This helps with tip #2!)

 - Avoid GMO under it’s various names.